-The Tasmanian Land Conservancy's Bird Conservation Fund combines evidence-based research and ecological monitoring with direct management actions ensuring effective and long-term conservation of our birds for generations to come.
+The TLC’s Bird Conservation Fund combines evidence-based research and ecological monitoring with direct management actions ensuring effective and long-term conservation of our birds for generations to come.

 “How often we hear that a species is ‘common and widespread’ as though it is unimportant or has no value.
 But what we call common today was probably far more common fifty years ago; our benchmark has shifted and so have our birds.”Dr Sally Bryant